MhmRhm/DotBashHistory/docs/_posts/2024-05-15-eat-git-part-2.md

 ```

 We can also check out a commit without creating a new branch.
 This state is
-called a *detached HEAD* because *HEAD* is not pointing to a branch.
+called a *Detached HEAD* because *HEAD* is not pointing to a branch.
 Occasionally, you may need to check out a specific commit to investigate if it
 contains an issue.
 To check out a commit, use the following command: